KulthePranav/dsa-interview-prep/notes/patterns.md

 - n = number of strings
 - k = average length of string

-**Key Learning:**
-A tuple is hashable and can represent a character frequency signature.

 **Recognition:**
 - Need to group words.
 - Order of characters doesn't matter.